stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   I come now once more to a place where the temptation to hesitate, or to hint rather than state, is very strong.
 It is necessary, however, to reveal the rest in order to justify my course in discouraging further exploration.
-We had wormed our way very close to the computed site of the tunnel&rsquo;s mouth&mdash;having crossed a second-story bridge to what seemed plainly the tip of a pointed wall, and descended to a ruinous corridor especially rich in decadently elaborate and apparently ritualistic sculptures of late workmanship&mdash;when, about 8:30 P.M., Danforth&rsquo;s keen young nostrils gave us the first hint of something unusual.
+We had wormed our way very close to the computed site of the tunnel's mouth--having crossed a second-story bridge to what seemed plainly the tip of a pointed wall, and descended to a ruinous corridor especially rich in decadently elaborate and apparently ritualistic sculptures of late workmanship--when, about 8:30 P.M., Danforth's keen young nostrils gave us the first hint of something unusual.
 If we had had a dog with us, I suppose we would have been warned before.
 At first we could not precisely say what was wrong with the formerly crystal-pure air, but after a few seconds our memories reacted only too definitely.
 Let me try to state the thing without flinching.
-There was an odour&mdash;and that odour was vaguely, subtly, and unmistakably akin to what had nauseated us upon opening the insane grave of the horror poor Lake had dissected.
+There was an odour--and that odour was vaguely, subtly, and unmistakably akin to what had nauseated us upon opening the insane grave of the horror poor Lake had dissected.

   Of course the revelation was not as clearly cut at the time as it sounds now.